eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/6-Create-and-use-Lambda-expressions.md

 ````
 parameter -> expression body
 ````
 * The type declaration is optional.
-Compiler can inference the same from value of the parameter.
+The compiler can inference the type from the value of the parameter.
 * Parentheses around the parameter are optional.
 The parentheses are required only for multiple parameters.
 * Curly braces in the expression body are optional. - The braces are required only if the expression body contains more than one statement.
 * A return keyword in the expression body is optional.
 The compiler automatically returns a value if the expression body has a single expression to return the value.